 As with every other form of insurance, you should always look at the small print for restrictions before agreeing to a policy.
 If a certain event is not covered, you will be personally liable.

-Now that you’ve decided you need insurance for your personal training business, where to start looking?
+Now that you’ve decided you need insurance for your personal training business, where do you start looking?